DeanLeong/p4-repo/README-template.md

 <br>

-### Libraries
+### Libraries and Dependencies

 > Use this section to list all supporting libraries and dependencies, and their role in the project.
+Below is an example - this needs to be replaced!

 |     Library      | Description                                |
 | :--------------: | :----------------------------------------- |